jguhlin/minimap2-rs/README.md

 [Chopper](https://github.com/wdecoster/chopper) - Long read trimming and filtering [mappy-rs](https://github.com/Adoni5/mappy-rs) - Drop-in multi-threaded replacement for python's mappy

-# Pain Points
-Probably not freeing C memory somewhere....
-Not sure yet, if so it's just leaking a little...
-Need to do a large run to test it.

 # Next things todo
 * Print other tags so we can have an entire PAF format
 * -sys Compile with SSE2 / SSE4.1 (auto-detect, but also make with features)